In Ukraine's east, Soviet-style economy withers under onslaught

 “There’s a war in Donetsk and Luhansk and practically all revenue from these regions to the state budget has fallen.
 Plus they annexed Crimea,” said Mikhailo Noniak, deputy minister for revenue and duties at Ukraine’s tax agency.

 “The reality of the financial situation is pretty bad at the moment because of Russia’s aggression.
-A lot of money goes to defense.”
+A lot of money goes to defence.”

 Ukraine is virtually bankrupt, running wide external deficits and struggling to cover state wages, never mind feed and equip an army whose numbers have risen as fighting against rebels who want independence for the Donbass intensifies.